crate/cratedb-guide/docs/ingest/etl/index.md

   the Singer specification.
 Singer is a composable open-source ETL framework and specification, including powerful data extraction and consolidation elements.

+- {ref}`nifi`

+  Apache NiFi is a dataflow system based on the concepts of flow-based programming.
+  It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.

 +++
 Use data pipeline programming frameworks and platforms.
 ::::

 ::::{grid-item-card} {material-outlined}`all_inclusive;2em` Low-code / No-code / Visual
-- {ref}`apache-hop`

-  Apache Hop aims to be the future of data integration.
-Visual development enables developers to be more productive than they can be through code.

 - {ref}`estuary`

   Estuary provides real-time data integration and modern ETL and ELT data pipelines as a fully managed solution.
 Estuary Flow is a real-time, reliable change data capture (CDC) solution.

+- {ref}`hop`

+  Apache Hop aims to be the future of data integration.
+Visual development enables developers to be more productive than they can be through code.

 - {ref}`n8n`